 1. Convert to a Roth IRA — carefully

-Once you reach the age of 72, old Uncle Sam will come a-knockin’ and demand that you start making annual withdrawals from most types of retirement accounts, including 401(k) plans and traditional individual retirement accounts.
+Once you reach the age of 72, old Uncle Sam will come a-knockin’ and demand that you start making annual withdrawals from traditional retirement accounts, including 401(k) plans and individual retirement accounts.

 And when you make those mandatory withdrawals — which are known as required minimum distributions, or RMDs — you will owe taxes on them.